DannyBen/bashly-book/src/index.md

    file for you ([example](https://github.com/DannyBen/bashly/tree/master/examples/minimal#bashlyyml)).
-2. Bashly then automatically generates a bash script (when you run `bashly generate`) that can parse and validate user input, provide help messages, and run your code for each command ([example](https://github.com/DannyBen/bashly/blob/master/examples/minimal/download)).
+2. Bashly then automatically generates a bash script (when you run `bashly generate`) that can parse and validate user input, provide help messages, and run your code for each command.
 3. Your code for each command is kept in a separate file, and can be merged again if you change it ([example](https://github.com/DannyBen/bashly/blob/master/examples/minimal/src/root_command.sh)).